Infineon/mtb-example-btstack-freertos-battery-server/README.md

    ![](images/figure9.png)

    Once the download is completed, the device will reboot.
-To manually initiate the reboot, set `reboot_at_end` to `0`.
-On reboot, MCUboot either copies the new image over to the primary slot or swaps the images in primary and secondary slots depending upon the configuration (see [Building and programming MCUboot](#Building-and-programming-MCUboot)), and runs the application.
+To manually initiate the reboot, set `reboot_at_end` to `0` in the function *app_bt_initialize_default_values()*.
+On reboot, MCUboot either copies the new image over to the primary slot or swaps the images in primary and secondary slots based upon whether the overwrite or swap based flashmap is used and launches the application.

    If the new image is not validated in runtime, on the next reboot, MCUboot reverts to the previously validated image.
 The validation is done by calling the `cy_ota_storage_validated()` API.
 You can turn off the validation requirement by setting `validate after reboot = 0` in `ota_agent_parameters`.

-   **Note:** The revert operation will happen only if swap upgrade is enabled by setting `SWAP_UPGRADE = 1` as described in [Building and programming MCUboot](#Building-and-programming-MCUboot), and `validate after reboot = 1` in `ota_agent_parameters`.
+   **Note:** The revert operation will happen only if swap based flashmap is used and `validate after reboot = 1` is set in `ota_agent_parameters`.
 If not, the image will be validated after download by the library and marked permanent.
 Thus, revert will not happen because the requirement for the updated app to call `cy_ota_storage_validated()` is waived off.

    **Figure 10.
 MCUboot reboot on download finish**